code-and-effect/effective_datatables/README.md

 # Effective DataTables

-Use a high level DSL and just one ruby file to create a [jQuery datatable](http://datatables.net/) for any ActiveRecord class or Array.
+Use a high level DSL and just one ruby file to create a [Datatables jQuery table](http://datatables.net/) for any ActiveRecord class or Array.

 Powerful server-side searching, sorting and filtering of ActiveRecord classes, with `belongs_to` and `has_many` relationships.